mohebifar/racket/README.md

 [Live running demo](https://racket-demo.herokuapp.com/)

+> **Suggestion**: I do recommend to create a simple app with React + Redux yourself, before using Racket.

 # Installation
 First, note that you need to use npm 3.
 If you have not upgraded to npm 3, run:
 ```